-Under the Maryland Solicitations Act, a charitable organization soliciting in Maryland generally must file documents with the Office of the Secretary of State.
+Under the Maryland Solicitations Act, Title 6, Business Regulation Article of the Annotated Code of Maryland, a charitable organization soliciting in Maryland generally must file documents with the Office of the Secretary of State.
 Registration is required prior to the commencement of solicitations.
+Solicitations take on many forms including, but not limited to, phone calls, texts, social media, emails, direct mail, and can oftentimes in person at your local grocery store or retail establishment.
+Registration is required before a charitable organization begins to solicit so that the public may access information they need to make a charitable contribution.
 The type of registration required depends upon the level of charitable contributions received by a charitable organization.

 For purposes of determining the annual registration fee and the audit or review requirements, charitable contributions are computed on each form as follows:

 - IRS Form 990: add lines 1(b), 1(c), 1(d), 1(f), 8(a), and 9(a) on Part VIII (page 9).
 If the organization is a PTA, also add line 10(a).

 - IRS Form 990-EZ: add lines 1, 6(a), and 6(b) on page 1.
 If the organization is a PTA, also add line 7 (a).
 If any of the money reported on line 1 of the 990-EZ was received from a government grant or other government money, please notify us of that amount.
 A government grant or government money is not a charitable contribution.